Have you been hearing a lot about music licensing without really knowing what it means or how to do it?

 NO YOU DON’T!

 SERIOUSLY!
 Get over yourself!

-With the scores and scores of music being uploaded on Youtube, Spotify, Soundcloud, etc. every single day (in 2012, Soundcloud users were uploading 10 hours of music every minute), what do you think the chances are of YOUR music being exactly what a horrible little thief person needs right about now?!
+With the scores and scores of music being uploaded on Youtube, Spotify, Soundcloud, etc. every single day, what do you think the chances are of YOUR music being exactly what a horrible little thief person needs right about now?!

-Second question: what if you had your song copyrighted and someone stole it from you and made money with it… what are the chances that they would make bucket loads of cash with it?!
+Second question: what if you registered your song copyright and someone stole it from you and made money with it… what are the chances that they would make bucket loads of cash with it?!

 Third question: if they did make bucket loads of cash with it… could you afford to spend years in court (making advance payments to lawyers)?

 Now, of course, it’s your call and it’s your responsibility.
 I’m just spouting of my opinion here.
 I’ve decided that, for my music, copyrighting is not worth my time and money.
 I may live to regret it.

 By all means, get every single one of your songs copyrighted if you like.
 I actually wrote a post and recorded a video walkthrough to show you exactly how to copyright music in a fast, affordable and efficient way.

 Just make sure you’re not using this step as an excuse not to move forward, like an entrepreneur who registers an LLC before having a product to sell.

 Anyway, now you have 3-10 tunes ready to go, you’re registered with a PRO and you’ve registered the 3-10 tunes with that PRO.